Publication Ethics and Malpractice Statement

 Revista Produção e Desenvolvimento adopts practices of respect for ethical conduct and procedures to avoid bad practices in scientific production.

 The publisher has a duty to act on the suspected or alleged misconduct identified.
 This research extends to both submissions and published articles.
-This journal has as instruments: a) the principles and guidelines of scientific integrity of CNPq; b) COPE flowcharts to determine facts and determine the actions required in the resolution of cases; c) Scielo's withdrawal and concern recording procedures, which are based on the guidelines of international committees specializing in research ethics.
+This journal has as instruments: a) CRediT author statement; b) COPE flowcharts to determine facts and determine the actions required in the resolution of cases; c) Scielo's Guidelines on Best Practices for Strengthening Ethics in Scientific Publication, which are based on the guidelines of international committees specializing in research ethics.

 All parties involved in the publishing process, including editors, reviewers, authors and others, should be familiar with the ethics guidelines for publication proposed by the Committee on Publication Ethics (COPE), which can be found at Core Practices.